petkaantonov/bluebird/API.md

 ##Cancellation

-By default, all Promises are cancellable.
+By default, a promise is not cancellable.
+A promise can be marked as cancellable with `.cancellable()`.
 A cancellable promise can be cancelled if it's not resolved.
-Cancelling a promise propagates to the farthest ancestor of the target promise that is still defer, and rejects that promise with `CancellationError`.
+Cancelling a promise propagates to the farthest cancellable ancestor of the target promise that is still pending, and rejects that promise with `CancellationError`.
 The rejection will then propagate back to the original promise and to its descendants.
-This roughly follows the semantics described [here](https://github.com/promises-aplus/cancellation-spec/issues/7)
+This roughly follows the semantics described [here](https://github.com/promises-aplus/cancellation-spec/issues/7).

+Promises marked with `.cancellable()` return cancellable promises automatically.

 If you are the resolver for a promise, you can react to a cancel in your promise by catching the `CancellationError`: